Vision, Mission & Values

 Healthy and fulfilled lives.

-The Board of Trustees, administration and employees will know that the vision is being approached when:
+The Board of Trustees and Staff will know that the Vision and Mission for our Center are realized when:

-- New options are created for persons we serve to meet common human needs for jobs, homes and services in their chosen communities
+- We create person-centered options for individuals we serve meeting common human needs for wellness, employment, housing and access to care in their chosen communities

-- Persons served by the Center and their families are actively involved in designing the system of services and supports
+- We actively involve those we serve in designing the system of services and supports

 Bluebonnet Trails Community Mental Health Mental Retardation Center (the Center) was formed in 1996 through an interlocal governmental agreement among the six counties of Bastrop, Burnet, Caldwell, Fayette, Lee and Williamson.
 After well-attended public hearings, and at the request of these counties, the Center was legally established as a community mental health mental retardation center in 1997 by the Texas Department of Mental Health and Mental Retardation.
 During September 2000, Gonzales and Guadalupe Counties joined the Center establishing the current eight-county service area in which the Center is designated by the State of Texas as the local mental health and mental retardation authority.